shiftyp/rest-in-space/space-traders/exercise.md

     - This is a RESTful API, which means it follows the REST principles.
 Well, mostly, as do most REST APIs.
 - Some actions have cooldown periods, check the ship's status if an action fails

-## Group Quiz (2 minutes)
+## Group Quiz
-Discuss some of these questions as a group after completing the exercise:
+Discuss some of these questions in your breakout group after completing the exercise:

 1. **REST Principles**: What REST principles did you observe in the SpaceTraders API?
 How did the API organize resources and use HTTP methods?
 What endpoints don't seem to follow REST principles?